ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 We sometimes refer to this message as the *report*.
 The message contains the `task` fields of the previous request.
-In addition, it includes the time (in seconds since the beginning of UNIX time) at which the report was generated, the helper's HPKE config id, endpoint URL, and the helper and leader shares.
+In addition, it includes the time (in seconds since the beginning of UNIX time) at which the report was generated, the helper's HPKE config id, and the helper and leader shares.
 The helper share has the following structure:

 ~~~
 struct {